 Weather and temperature of Everest Chola Pass

 Autumn in Nepal begins in September and ends in November.
-These are the warmest and calmest months for the trekkers.
-The temperature of Chola La Pass in September is about 3°C, and that of Gokyo is about 6°C. The nights are also bearable with no snowfall.
+These are the warmest and calmest months for trekkers.
+The temperature of Chola La Pass in September is about three °C, and that of Gokyo is about 6°C. The nights are also bearable, with no snowfall.
 The rainfall in Everest is lowest in November, with an average precipitation of 8 mm.
 September has about 13 rainfall days, and you should plan your trip accordingly.

 Summer in Nepal, especially in eastern Nepal, is the time for rainfall.
 Pre-Monsoon begins in late May with about ten days of rainfall.
-The climate of Chola Pass marks precipitation of 227 mm in the month of July only.
-August is relatively dry with some post-monsoon rain.
-The average daytime temperature goes up to 15°C and the night temperature in Namche is about 6°C. Most of the rainfall occurs in the evening and morning.
-Leaches and mosquitoes are very active in summer, and you must prepare accordingly.
+The climate of Chola Pass marks precipitation of 227 mm in July only.
+August is relatively dry, with some post-monsoon rain.
+The average daytime temperature goes up to 15°C, and the night temperature in Namche is about 6°C. Most of the rainfall occurs in the evening and morning.
+Leaches and mosquitoes are active in summer, and you must prepare accordingly.
 Everest Short trek is the better option for Summer.

-This is another beautiful season for the trek with stable weather at Everest passes.
-The March Temperature at passes is about 3°C. However, as the spring becomes prominent, the surroundings become warm and the maximum temperature can go up to 10°C in May.
-The chances of rainfall in the Everest region are very less and one shouldn’t worry about the precipitation.
+This is another beautiful season for the trek, with stable weather at Everest passes.
+The March Temperature at passes is about 3°C. However, as the spring becomes prominent, the surroundings become warm, and the maximum temperature can increase to 10°C in May.
+The chances of rainfall in the Everest region are significantly less, and one shouldn’t worry about the precipitation.
 The wind speed is about 19km/ hr, which is not that big of a deal.
 The mountains are still covered with snow remaining from winter, but the trail is clear.